david-gilarranz016/wonka-deployment/README.md

 - [http://localhost:8081](http://localhost:8081)

-If the predetermined ports the user's needs, the `docker-compose.yaml` file can be modified to deploy the application with a different configuration.
+If the predetermined ports are not suitable for the user's needs, the `docker-compose.yaml` file can be modified to deploy the application with a different configuration.

 ## Instructions for Developers